hoehermann/purple-gowhatsapp/docs/BUILDING.md

     sudo apt install libpurple-dev pkg-config cmake make gcc libgdk-pixbuf2.0-dev libopusfile-dev

-In case it is really recent, you can use the go compiler shipped with your distribution (e.g. Arch Linux).
-All others need to obtain a recent version from https://golang.org/dl/.
+In case your distribution is fairly recent or rolling, you can use the go compiler shipped with your distribution (e.g. Arch Linux).
+All others need to obtain the current version from https://golang.org/dl/.

 For systems with pkg-config, a Makefile exists.
 For all others, this project uses CMake.